dmbarbour/glas/docs/GlasApps.md

 ### Reactive Dataflow

 A successful transaction that reads and writes variables is unproductive if the written values are equal to the original content.
-Thus, a system can compare written and prior values to decide whether to wait for external changes.
-In some cases, e.g. when there is no cyclic data dependency, we can also predict that repetition is unproductive without comparing values.

-Effectively, transaction machines implicitly support a reactive dataflow system.
+If there is no cyclic data dependency, then repeating the transaction will always produce the same output.
+If there is a cyclic data dependency, it is possible to explicitly detect change to check for a stable fixpoint.

+A system could augment reactive dataflow by scheduling transactions in a sequence based on the observed topological dependency graph.
+This would minimize 'glitches' where two variables are inconsistent due to the timing of an observation.
+A compiler could take this deeper with potential fusion of transactions.

+*Aside:* Transaction machines can also use conventional techniques for acting on change, such as writing update events or dirty bits.

 ### Incremental Computing

 Transaction machines are amenable to incremental computing, and will rely on incremental computing for performance.
 Instead of fully recomputing a transaction, we rollback and recompute based on changes.

 To leverage incremental computing, transactions should be designed with a stable prefix that transitions to an unstable rollback-read-write-commit cycle.
 The stable prefix reads slow-changing data, such as configuration.
-The unstable tail can process channels or fast-changing variables.
+The unstable tail implicitly loops to process channels or fast-changing variables.

 *Aside:* With precise dataflow analysis, we can theoretically extract several independent rollback-read-write-commit cycles from a transaction.
 However, stable prefix is adequate for transaction machine performance.